 Accessories as simple as lighting and hardware can enhance the facade of craftsman-style homes.
 Arts and Crafts-style lighting and a pergola over the garage door imbue this craftsman-style home with bungalow character.

 Arts and Crafts detailing gives this home character.
 Decorative brackets and exposed rafter tails lend architectural interest to the craftsman-style home, as do square columns with brick bases that extend to the ground level.
 In keeping with the style, a wooden bench and flower boxes on the steps add curb appeal.

 Get our expert tips for choosing and using exterior color on your Craftsman-style home.

 This Craftsman bungalow's broad proportions, deep eaves, and exposed brackets are typical of Arts and Crafts construction.
-Roofs are either single- or double-pitched.
+Roofs are either single- or double-pitched on craftsman-style homes.

-Many Craftsman-style houses feature a single upstairs dormer, and the windows may be arranged in groups.
-The low-pitched roof often forms a protective front porch -- usually open but sometimes screened, as seen here.
+Many Craftsman-style homes feature a single upstairs dormer, and the windows may be arranged in groups.
+The low-pitched roof often forms a protective front porch -- usually open but sometimes screened, as seen on this craftsman-style home.